A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 The Monkey Fist Knot

 The monkey fist knot requires several items, such as a tiny but heavy ball, golf ball, needle, and paracords.
-You can use this knot to create a keychain or a bracelet that you can use for outdoor activities.
+You can use this knot to create a keychain or a bracelet for outdoor activities.

 If you wish to create a project for self-defense, using a more robust ball to hit the attacker with more power is advisable.
 Here are the steps on how to do it: